SAP-archive/BUILD/Contributing.md

 ###<a name="Help Other Users and Contributors"></a>Help Other Users and Contributors

 You can contribute valuably to one or more Project Norman sub-projects by helping others users who need support.
+You can check SAP Community Network (SCN) for support requests.

 ###<a name="Contribute Bug Reports, Analyses, or Fixes"></a>Contribute Bug Reports, Analyses, or Fixes
 Check the Issue Tracker in the Project Norman sub-project repository you interested in contributing to.
 You might be able to provide further information, or a hint that helps other contributors understand the bug.
 This is a great way to get acquainted with the project.
 You might want to fix a bug.
 For more information, see <a href="#Fix Bugs">    Fix Bugs</a>.